List of Smallville characters: Brainiac

 Gough and Millar had always wanted Marsters for the role of Milton Fine/Brainiac.
 The pair wrote a draft for the major story arc of season five, knowing they wanted a new villain on the show to fight Clark.
 With the arrival of the black ship at the end of season four, Gough and Millar decided to introduce Brainiac.
 To them, Marsters was the only actor they could envision that could fit the "menace, intelligence, and sexiness" Brainiac was going to embody.
 Had Marsters declined the role, Gough and Millar would have rethought introducing Brainiac, as they could not think of any other actor who could fill those shoes.
 Marsters felt excited playing a character that was completely intentional; he likened the intention to that of a shark.
 As Marsters explains, "[Fine] was just composed of his intent.
 And that's exciting—it's like watching a shark.
 You don't really ask how a shark is feeling—it's pure".

 Writer Steven DeKnight, who wrote for Marsters when he was portraying Spike on Buffy the Vampire Slayer, used a different approach for Marsters when writing for him as Brainiac.
 Spike is more "snarky", and DeKnight felt Fine is more sincere, and a "straight-ahead classic villain".
 This different approach to villainy worked well for Marsters, who wanted to show people he could portray characters who were not just another "Spike".
 Marsters describes Brainiac as "a murderous robot" with no remorse over his actions.
 According to Marsters, the character is an "intellectual" who is focused on what he wants.
 The actor was drawn to the series because of the "refreshing" take the producers had, as well as an appreciation for the idea of a show about Clark's journey toward becoming Superman.

 Though the actor enjoyed playing the part of Brainiac, Marsters did have an initial apprehension about taking the role.
 As he is familiar with Brainiac from the comics, Marsters did not wish to be turned green and wear the character's traditional pink outfit.
 The actor had to do little research on his character, as Brainiac's original back story only consisted of a few comic book panels.
 Marsters believes his character wants to get rid of the humans because they are doing nothing but destroying their own planet, and Brainiac sees it as his duty to perform "pest control" on the species.
-The actor was going to appear in season six, but because his scheduled filled, the producers wanted to "close the door" on this storyline, so they "killed" his character.
+The actor was going to appear in season six, but because his schedule filled, the producers wanted to "close the door" on this storyline, so they "killed" his character.
 Later, Marsters was approached by Gough and Millar about returning to the show for its seventh season; this time Marsters had free time in his schedule, and was able to return for four episodes.